rsvim/rfc/6-ColoringAndSyntaxParser.md

 | TextMate          | - Good performance                               | - Syntax configurations are not actively maintained<br>- Need to integrate with `.sublime-syntax` structure for UI components<br>- `.sublime-syntax` files can have a **branding** issue (feel bad to use another editor's resource)<br>- Low-quality results should work fine for coloring system, however as more features depend on the parser results, it can lead to worse and buggy experiences |
 | Vim Syntax Engine | - Good performance                               | - Need to implement from scratch<br>- Cannot leverage neither existing Vim `.vim` colorschemes, nor Neovim `.lua` colorschemes<br>- Same impact with TextMate on low-quality results                                                                                                                                                                                                                  |

-## Solution

-The final solution choice is: TextMate vs TreeSitter.

-I believe TreeSitter is a better choice because both itself and its community are actively maintained, it also has a clear documentation.
-The issues for rsvim are:
+I believe tree-sitter is the best choice because both itself and its community are actively maintained, it also has a clear documentation.
+The challenges for rsvim are:

-1. How to alleviate the needs for C/C++ compilers to help users avoid compiling the parsers.
+1. How to automatically download pre-built C parser dynamic libraries, to avoid local compiling parsers for users.
 2. How to avoid the slow speed of parsing the whole file when user first opens a source code text file.
 3. How to make the syntaxes pluggable with rsvim editor.
 As rsvim is designed with a strong concept of being as a javascript-runtime, all plugins are actually packages that can be installed/removed/upgraded by a package management tool (just like `node` and `npm`), thus the `rsvim` binary will not embed any plugins inside itself.
 While we will provide some **official** plugins for rsvim and users can choose not to install them, if community has create better plugins, which is a common case for Vim editors.